rust-lang/log/rfcs/0000-structured-logging.md

 ### Writing key-value pairs as text

-To demonstrate how to work with a `Source`, let's take the terminal log format from before:
+To demonstrate how to work with a `Source`, let's take the textual log format from before:

 ```
 [INF 2018-09-27T09:32:03Z] Operation completed successfully in 18ms